 - Suspend all the elective surgeries and non – urgent diagnostic procedures.

 How REVIVA is combating the Infertility Treatments amidst COVID-19?

 Its understandable that it can be devastating for those couples who have been trying so hard to build and grow their families to now have to delay treatment due to COVID-19.
 The goal of this communication is to help patients to have a clearer understanding of the recommendations issued by the government and to help answer questions they may have.
 Thus, we are providing after-care and support via phone calls whilst keeping your safety on the forefront.

 Q: Are elective medical procedures are supposed to stop; are IVF and other fertility treatments are included in this?

 A: Infertility is nothing but a disease, and getting treatment of infertility is medically necessary.
 IVF treatment is extremely time-sensitive and important but not a medical emergency like treatment of ruptured appendix.
 We know that many other non-emergency treatments are also being postponed during this crisis scattered globally.

 Q: I want to pursue IVF or other fertility treatments.
 Should I delay care during the COVID-19 pandemic?

 A: To deal with the infertility treatment is in itself is quite daunting, especially when you’re pursuing the dream of starting or growing your family.
-This COVID-19 crisis has come like an unexpected challenge in the way and the government here and around the world has restricted fertility clinics in performing treatments especially IVF.
+This COVID-19 crisis has come like an unexpected challenge in the way and the government here and around the world has restricted IVF fertility centre in performing treatments.

 As fertility care requires a lot of interaction and communication with many people and person-to-person meet which might increase the likelihood of getting infected in one way or the other. so, this is why we have postponed infertility care until the crisis passes.